 - Use the outcomes of this assessment to create practical guidance for responsible development work along oil palm supply chains.

-In doing so, the ESR position will create approaches how to integrate local as well as distance impacts in oil palm production and other significant commodities in a transparent and traceable supply chain, enabling the initiation of actual sustainability transformations across the supply chain.
-The ESR will be jointly supervised by Boris Saraber (TFT) and PD Dr. Andreas Heinimann (CDE, University of Bern, Switzerland).
-As TFT does not have an academic PhD program the PhD will officially be associate to the University of Bern Switzerland.
+In doing so, the research will create approaches how to integrate local as well as distance impacts in oil palm production and other significant commodities in a transparent and traceable supply chain, enabling the initiation of actual sustainability transformations across the supply chain.